DaleNaci/write-ups/code-golf.io/Pascals-Triangle/README.md

 ```

 This solution uses a factorial-based math formula to print out Pascal's Triangle: `(i!) / (j! * (i - j)!)`.
 In this formula, `i` is the row, and `j` is how far across each row the program is.
-For this program, I use nested for loops.
+For this program, I used nested for loops.
 The outer one loops through each row, and the inner loop points to the place in each row.
+I loop through each row `$i+1` times, because for each row there is an extra number, and the outer for loop also increments by 1, but since `$i` starts at 0, I add 1 to it.

+The final `say()` is used to skip a line.